LIYUESEN/ProLigGPT/README.md

 In this study, we employ the ProLigGPT model to learn a substantial amount of protein-ligand binding data, aiming to discover novel molecules that can bind with specific proteins.
 This strategy not only significantly improves the efficiency of ligand design but also offers a swift and effective avenue for the drug development process, bringing new possibilities to the pharmaceutical domain.
 ## 💽 System requirements
 ### OS requirements
-This project is developed for Microsoft Windows and Linux, and has been tested on the following systems:
+This project is developed for Microsoft Windows and Linux, and has been tested on the following operating systems and cloud computing environments:
 - **Microsoft Windows:** Windows 10 22H2
 - **Linux:** Ubuntu 24.04 LTS
 - **Google Colab**
+- **Code Ocean**
 ### GPU computation platform requirements
 This project has been tested on `CUDA 11.7.0` and `cuDNN 8`.
 ### Python dependencies